RachelNaane/linkMe-terraform/README.md

   terraform apply -var-file=”prod.tfvars”
 ```

-Terraform will create an EKS cluster with argocd that can be configured to apply the LinkMe app (or any ather app you wish) to the cluster.
+Terraform will create an EKS cluster with argocd, that can be configured to apply the LinkMe app (or any other app you wish) to the cluster.